 An all-round education: Subjects, Skills, Values, Breadth Our mission at BHASVIC is to ensure that you receive an all-round education that prepares you to be an independent lifelong learner.
 We want you to make the most of the opportunities available here that will enable you to realise your potential.
 SUBJECTS A levels and/or BTECs (along with English or Maths GCSE for those who need it) will form the foundation of your timetable at BHASVIC.
 Learning here will go deeper than the course content you are required to know - doing well at this level requires you to be able to manipulate knowledge which means you have to understand it.
 We ensure you will develop the skills to be able to do this.
 SKILLS Learning how to learn requires that you have the study skills and abilities to know how to manipulate knowledge, solve problems and make connections.
 On top of that it involves knowing how to manage your time and work independently.
-We will help you reflect on your studies and your progress and identify skills you need to develop, not just to ensure you do well in your courses but that you are well prepared for your future as a lifelong, independent learner.
-In part we do this using our 6 R's initiative - that students are Reflective, Resilient, Resourceful, Respectful, Responsible, Risk-takers.
-Your lessons will also involve learning independently, learning with others and receiving individualised academic support from your teachers.
+We will help you reflect on your studies and your progress and identify skills you need to develop, not just to ensure you do well in your courses.
+When you leave us, you will be well prepared for your future as a lifelong, independent learner, and be very well prepared to be successful in your next steps into further study or work.
 VALUES We want to ensure that you leave here informed and aware of your role as a citizen at local and national level as well as in the wider world.
 At BHASVIC you will belong to a community where you can develop your own values of democracy and freedom of speech through discussion and debate.
-You will have the opportunity to join college societies outside of your lessons whilst within tutor groups you will follow carefully tailored sessions to develop your thinking and understanding of issues.
+You will have the opportunity to join college societies outside of your lessons, whilst within tutor groups you will follow carefully tailored sessions to develop your thinking and understanding of issues.
 BREADTH We want to ensure that your learning stretches over a number of domains, whatever the focus of your course combinations.
-There is an incredible array of smaller, shorter portfolio courses from which to choose in your second year, including the Extended Project.
+There is an incredible array of smaller, shorter portfolio courses from which to choose in your second year, including the Extended Project Qualification.
 These short courses are designed to help you specialise further and build your CV in a course or career focus of your choice.
-Our enrichment opportunities add breadth to your time here and you can read more about 'Getting involved' on page 26.
+Our enrichment opportunities add breadth to your time here and you can read more about 'Getting involved' on page 28.
+Raising Aspirations We have generations of ex-students who have gone on to future success in a range of different careers and life journeys; from parliamentary advisers, TV and radio presenters, professional dancers, international footballers, to research scientists and filmmakers.
+Once you have studied here, you are eligible to join our BHASVIC alumni network, which maintains active links with ex-students, many of whom who come back to the college to help out and mentor existing students in a variety of ways.
+For example, last year, BHASVIC alumni made up panellists on our Genderation and Women in Industry conference and supported our Careers Enrichment Day.
+Alumni also offered mentoring revision sessions, took part in the International Women's Day debate, participated in the Maths Challenge, spoke to Visual Arts students about their journey from A level to current employment and ran a Jamie Oliver productions project with Media Students.